vishvAsa/notes/computing/computer_architecture/microphone.md

 - Pop Filters - reduce P and B sounds.
 - Windshields

+## History

+### Headphone mic
+- White
+  - Clearer voice, but some static entered.

+### Webcam in
+- 2019-24
+- Webcam input was unsatisfactory - muffled.

 ## Types
 ### Dynamic microphones
 coil attached to a diaphragm that moves within a magnetic field, generating an electrical signal